bhazard/databeat/README.md

 # Databeat

-Welcome to Databeat.
+Welcome to Databeat, an elastic beat to gather data from SQL data sources and feed it to elasticsearch.

+## Getting Started with Databeat

 Ensure that this folder is at the following location:
 `${GOPATH}/github.com/bhazard/databeat`

-## Getting Started with Databeat

 ### Requirements